 Sons Jack and Kelly join their father, M.L.
-Hunt, to form Hunt Sales Company, a retail lumber, hardware, and building store in El Paso's Lower Valley.
+Hunt, to form Hunt Sales Company, a retail lumber, hardware and building store in the area of the Lower Valley in El Paso.

-Hunt signs its first military housing contract to construct 300 units of base housing at Holloman Air Force Base in New Mexico for $4.4 million.
+Hunt signs its first military housing contract to construct 300 units of base housing at Holloman Air Force Base in New Mexico.

 Hunt begins its private development activities with Caprock Apartments, a 292-unit complex in El Paso, Texas.

-Hunt begins its role as one of the premier design-build contractors for the U.S. Armed Forces, being awarded the first Section 801 military housing contract in Newport News, Virginia.
+Hunt begins its role as one of the premier design-build contractors for the U.S. Armed Forces, being awarded the first 801 military housing contract in Newport News, Virginia, in 1985.

-Hunt enters into retail development with its development and construction of the Sunland Towne Centre, a 325,000 square foot power center in El Paso, Texas.
+Hunt enters into retail development with its development and construction of the Sunland Towne Center, a 325,000 square foot power center in El Paso, Texas.

 In Albuquerque, Hunt acquires the site and begins planning for The Plaza at Cottonwood, a 425,000 square foot shopping center.